-• Contact with rotating parts can cause traumatic amputation or severe lacerations.
+Contact with rotating parts can cause traumatic amputation or severe lacerations.

-- Do not operate the machine without guards, shields and safety devices in place and working. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
-NEVER carry passengers.

-DO NOT operate the mower when children or others are in the area.

-- 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
+- Do not operate the machine without guards, shields, and safety devices in place and working. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
+NEVER carry passengers. - DO NOT operate the mower when children or others are in the area. - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
 Drive slower on slopes.
 Progressively greater care is needed as the slope increases.
 DO NOT mow slopes greater than 15 degrees.
 Watch for ditches, holes, rocks, dips, and rises that change the operating angle.
 Keep away from drop-offs and steep banks.
 Avoid sudden starts when mowing uphill mower may tip backwards.
-Loss of traction may occur going downhill weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking.
+Loss of traction may occur going downhill weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking and steering.
 DO NOT mow slopes when grass is wet slippery conditions affect steering and reduce traction and braking.
 The operator is responsible for safe operation on slopes.
 See inside the back cover to determine the approximate slope angle of the area to be mowed.

 - 1.4.5 Use EXTREME caution when backing up.
 LOOK BEHIND YOU! - 1.4.6 Stop the blades when crossing surfaces other than grass and when transporting the mower to and from the area to be mowed. - 1.4.7 Never operate the mower with damaged guards, shields, or covers.
 Always have safety shields, guards, switches, and other devices in place and in proper working condition. - 1.4.8 DO NOT change the engine governor settings or overspeed the engine.
-Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.9 Disengage blade drive before starting engine. - 1.4.10 Start the engine carefully with feet well away from the blades. - 1.4.11 Keep hands, feet and clothing away from rotating parts while the mower is being operated. - 1.4.12 Stop the engine and remove ignition key: - Before checking, cleaning or working on the mower. - After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - Before clearing blockages. - Whenever you leave the mower.
+Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.9 Disengage PTO before starting engine. - 1.4.10 Start the engine carefully with feet well away from the blades. - 1.4.11 Keep hands, feet, and clothing away from rotating parts while the mower is being operated. - 1.4.12 Stop engine, wait for all moving parts to stop, and remove key: - · Before checking, cleaning, or working on the mower. - After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - · Before clearing blockages. - · Whenever you leave the mower.

-Stop the engine:
+Stop the engine and wait for all moving parts to stop: